rob-blackbourn/bareASGI-tutorial/blog-jinja2/README.md

 })
 ```

-When python makes an `await` call it has the opportunity to give up control.
+Whenever an `await` call is made the interpreter has the opportunity to give up
-This keeps our web server responsive to other incoming requests.
+control to another part of code that has been waiting.
+This keeps our web server
+responsive to other incoming requests.

 The repository takes the `aiosqlite` connection as an input argument: